Hacker0x01/react-datepicker/README.md

 ## Installation

-Installing is really simple and can be done in two different ways:
+Installing is really simple and can be done in multiple ways:

 - Install with Bower: `bower install react-date-picker`
 - Install with npm: `npm install react-datepicker --save`